 When our notions of the self are interrupted by physical or emotional trauma, what role does a project like this play in the healing process?

 In some ways, your images recall film stills in that your subjects are active, unlike the passively reclining Missoni models.
-Is there something in the traumatic that requires us to engage more fully with our surroundings?
+Was this intentional?

 “The series I’m exhibiting under the title Tractatus 7 is itself titled Replication and Breakdown of the Missoni Estate Line Catalog.
 Breakdown refers to the photographs taken after the replicated pose from the catalog.
 During this time, I photograph each model doing what they like on the set, and I let the technical elements such as lighting, focus and framing disintegrate.
 The studio or room we are in, the edges of the set are visible and some of the work is made when they are in motion or are ‘not ready.’